chaosz5050/Empyrion-Helper/README.md

 - ✅ **You can share** it with others
 - 🚫 **You cannot sell** this software or use it for commercial purposes
 - 🔄 **Any modifications** must be shared under the same license
-- 👤 **You must give credit** to the original author
+- 👤 **You must give credit** to the original author (Link to my Github and/or Discord)

 **Full license text**: [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/)

 ### Commercial Use
-If you're interested in commercial use or licensing, please contact the maintainers through our Discord community.
+If you're interested in commercial use or licensing, please do not contact me.
+This code stays open source.

 ## Acknowledgments

 - **Eleon Game Studios** - For creating Empyrion: Galactic Survival
-- **Community** - For server administration insights and testing
-- **Contributors** - Thanks to everyone who helped improve this tool

 ## Disclaimer